Religions of the ancient Near East: Anatolia

 Heavily influenced by Mesopotamian mythology, the religion of the Hittites and Luwians retains noticeable Indo-European elements, for example Tarhunt the God of thunder, and his conflict with the Serpent-God Illuyanka.

 Tarhunt has a son, Telepinu and a daughter, Inara.
 Inara is involved with the Puruli spring festival.
 She is a protective Goddess (dLAMMA).
-Ishara is a Goddess of the oath.
+Išḫara is a Goddess of the oath.